-You may want to make friends and join in during group situations, but for some reason you just can't.
-You might feel like there's some kind of block stopping you.
+You might want to make friends and join in during group situations but, for some reason, you just can't.
 Perhaps you're worried about what others will think of you; you might be afraid of going red when everyone turns to look at you.
-The fear of public humiliation is one of the main reasons why people shy away from taking 'social risks' e.g. approaching a group of people, initiating a conversation, or making a joke.
-Many shy people lack self-confidence and often suffer from low self-esteem and self-doubt too.
+The fear of public humiliation is one of the main reasons why people shy away from taking 'social risks', for example approaching a group of people and initiating a conversation.
+Some shy people lack self-confidence and may suffer from low self-esteem, too.

-If you feel like you're being held back in life by your shyness, a life coach might be able to help.
-A life coach will usually encourage you to talk about what you think your limitations are - what do you think is wrong with you?
-How do you think other people view you?
-Why are you worried about what other people think?
-Then, your life coach will teach you to see yourself differently.
-By focussing on your positives and realising that in the end, it's only you who really cares (everyone else is too preoccupied with how they think they're coming across to worry about you), you will be able to build the confidence to be yourself around other people - so meeting new people will feel that little bit easier.
+If you feel like you're being held back in life by your shyness, a coach might be able to help.
+A coach can encourage you to think about what your limitations are.
+They can then support you to see yourself differently.
+By focusing on your positives and realising that it's only you who really cares (everyone else is too preoccupied with how they think they're coming across to worry about you!), you will be able to build confidence to be yourself - making meeting new people feel that little bit easier.

 Lots of people make the mistake of thinking introversion and shyness are the same thing.
-Whereas shy people want to talk but can't due to uncertainty and social insecurity, introverted people tend to be fairly confident in their ability to engage in social situations but still feel more comfortable taking a background role.
-Whereas extroverts get a buzz from socialising with new people, introverted people get their enjoyment from spending time either alone, or with a select group of friends.
-Introverts are reserved and find social situations exhausting.
-As a result they typically like to keep themselves to themselves, and rarely step out of their comfort zones.
+Whereas shy people want to talk but can't due to social insecurity, introverted people tend to be fairly confident in their ability to engage in social situations but still feel more comfortable taking a background role.
+Whereas extroverts get a buzz from socialising with new people, introverted people get their energy from spending time either alone, or with a select group of friends.
+Introverts can, therefore, find social situations like parties exhausting.

-Life coaching can help outgoing people get over these insecurities and realise that if people are worth being friends with, they should like them for their flaws as much as they like them for their good qualities.
+Coaching can help outgoing people move past these insecurities and realise that if people are worth being friends with, they should like them for their flaws as much as they like them for their good qualities.

 Dealing with conflict

-As much as we like our friends, there often comes a time when interests clash.
-Sometimes conflict can be petty - perhaps one friend wants to go to the Italian restaurant while the other friend wants to get a take-away - but sometimes they can be messy, traumatic and final.
-Here are some of the most common reasons why friends fall out:
+As much as we like our friends, there often comes a time when conflict arises.
+Sometimes it can be petty - perhaps one friend wants to go to the Italian restaurant while the other friend wants to get a take-away - but sometimes they can be messy, traumatic and final.
+Here are some common reasons why friends fall out:

-- Spending too much time together - let's face it, even someone as popular and much-loved as Stephen Fry would start to get annoying if you were forced to spend every hour of every day with him.
-As lovely, funny, and interesting as your friends are, spending too long in their company can take the shine off.
-Suddenly, just the sound of their cough can be enough to make you feel severely irritated.
+- Spending too much time together - as lovely, funny, and interesting as your friends are, spending too long in their company can take the shine off.
 Although it really is a true privilege to know another human being inside-out, sometimes it's necessary to have a break so you can remember just how important that person is to you.
 As they say - absence makes the heart grow fonder.

 - Pointing out each other's flaws - when we let other people into our lives, we must be prepared for them to learn all kinds of things about our lives and our characters.
-The reason we let those people into our lives in the first place is because we trust them to let our flaws go.
+The reason we let those people into our lives in the first place is that we trust them to let our flaws go.
 However, there are probably still parts of us our friends find slightly annoying, and parts of our friends we find slightly annoying.
-Using these flaws against each other in a conflict situation, however, is a sure fire way to have a big falling out.
-Learning to acknowledge and accept one another's flaws is an important part of building a good relationship.
+Using these flaws against each other in a conflict situation, however, is a sure-fire way to have a big falling out.

 - Betrayal - this is the worst kind of falling-out.
 Finding out that your friend has been lying to you and going behind your back can be devastating.
 You might find that the moment your friend betrays you, you can never trust them or like them in the same way again.
-Even if you do forgive your friend for their mistake, you might find that the natural joy has gone out of your friendship and that, with time, it will simply fade away.
+Even if you do forgive your friend for their mistake, rebuilding the trust in the relationship can take time.